-Non-Traditional Store Locations
+Non-Traditional Store Locations:

 In fiscal 2004, we began offering merchandise in seasonal, event-based locations such as Major League Baseball® ballparks.
-We expect to expand our future presence at select seasonal, event-based locations contingent on their availability and the financial terms associated with the venue.
-As of April 3, 2010, we had a total of four ballpark locations, one store within a zoo and one store within a science center.
-Seasonal locations, such as ballparks and zoos are excluded from our store count.
+We expect to expand our future presence at select seasonal, event-based locations contingent on their availability.
+As of July 3, 2010, we had a total of four ballpark locations, one store within a zoo and one store within a science center.
+Seasonal locations, such as ballparks and zoos, are excluded from our store count.

-International Franchise Revenue
+International Franchise Revenue: